 Further up the coast, 18 miles north of Jason’s Bay (Sedilli River), are the first islands of Sibu / Tinggi Marine Park, all south of Tioman. there are plenty of nice anchorages around this group although the water clarity is better further north.

-Tioman is the largest island of this group with a 1,100 metre mountain at its centre.
-Tioman is close enough to Singapore to have developed a number of good qualify resorts and has nice beaches.
-This was the location for the famous film ‘South Pacific’ and more recently ‘King Kong ii’.
+Tioman is the largest island of this group – with some beautiful beaches and a 1,000-metre mountain at its centre – and is close enough to Singapore to have developed a number of good quality resorts. this was the location for the old classic film ‘South Pacific’ and more recently ‘King Kong ii’.

 While every effort has been made to ensure that the information contained in this book is accurate, the charts of anchorages are based on personal experience and satellite imagery and are intended as a guide only.
 They should not be used for navigation.
 Please refer to Official Hydrographic Charts of the respective countries.

 The contents of this website may not be reproduced or copied in any form – printed, electronic, photocopy or otherwise – except for excerpts used in reviews, without the written permission of the publisher.